prysmaticlabs/documentation/website/docs/prysm-usage/checkpoint-sync.md

 :::info

-This method requires `go` to be installed on the machine that hosts your synced beacon node.
+`Go` needs to be installed on the machine that hosts your synced beacon node if you use this method.
+See [go.dev](https://go.dev/) for installation instructions.

 :::